1933 Cincinnati Reds season: Offseason

 The Reds hired Larry MacPhail as chief executive and general manager during the off-season.
 MacPhail had previously purchased an interest in the Columbus Red Birds, a minor league affiliate of the St. Louis Cardinals before being hired by the Reds after being recommended for the position by Cardinals general manager Branch Rickey.

 Following two consecutive last place finishes with a combined record of 177-285, the Reds replaced manager Dan Howley.
 The club hired Donie Bush as his replacement for the 1933 season.
 Bush had previous managerial experience, as in 1923, he was a player/manager with the Washington Senators, leading the club to a 75-78 record and a fourth-place finish in the American League.
-Bush was the manager of the Pittsburgh Pirates from 1927-1929, leading them to the National League pennant in 1927 with a 94-60 record.
-Bush also managed the Chicago White Sox from 1930-31.
+Bush was the manager of the Pittsburgh Pirates from 1927 to 1929, leading them to the National League pennant in 1927 with a 94-60 record.
+Bush also managed the Chicago White Sox from 1930 to 1931.

 On November 30, the Reds traded away outfielder Babe Herman to the Chicago Cubs, getting pitcher Bob Smith, catcher Rollie Hemsley, outfielder Johnny Moore and outfielder Lance Richbourg.
 Smith had a 4-3 record with a 4.61 ERA in 34 games with the Cubs in 1932.
 Hemsley split the 1932 season between the Cubs and the Pittsburgh Pirates, batting .289 with three home runs and 32 RBI in 76 games split between the two clubs.
 Moore had a .305 batting average with 13 home runs and 64 RBI in 119 games, and Richbourg hit .257 with a home run and 21 RBI in 44 games.